stackhpc/stackhpc-kayobe-config/doc/source/operations/control-plane-operation.rst

 ----------------------------------

-To test creating an instance on a specific hypervisor, *as an admin-level user* you can specify the hypervisor name as part of an extended availability zone description.
+To test creating an instance on a specific hypervisor, *as an admin-level user* you can specify the hypervisor name.

 To see the list of hypervisor names: